DawsonInstitute/hts-coils/README.md

 - Your system doesn't have a CUDA-compatible NVIDIA GPU
 - CUDA drivers are not properly installed
 - JAX cannot detect the GPU (driver/library mismatch)
+- **WSL2 users**: GPU passthrough requires additional setup (see below)

 The framework operates correctly in CPU-only mode with no loss of functionality, only reduced performance for large-scale simulations.
 GPU acceleration is optional and primarily benefits intensive numerical computations in the plasma simulation modules.

+**WSL2 GPU Setup (for NVIDIA GPUs on Windows):**
+If you're running in WSL2 and want GPU acceleration:
+1. Install NVIDIA GPU drivers on Windows (version 455.41 or later)
+2. In WSL2, verify GPU is visible: `nvidia-smi`
+3. Install CUDA toolkit: `conda install -c nvidia cuda-toolkit`
+4. Reinstall JAX with CUDA: `pip install --upgrade "jax[cuda12]"`
+5. Test GPU detection: `python -c "import jax; print(jax.devices())"`

+If `nvidia-smi` fails in WSL2, you may need to update your Windows NVIDIA drivers or enable GPU virtualization in your WSL2 configuration.

 ### REBCO Paper Results Reproduction